fdv/running-elasticsearch-fun-profit/101-use-case-migrating-cluster-over-ocean/101-use-case-migrating-cluster-over-ocean.md

 At first, I only launched one French node, the one I planned to communicate with the Canadian one as a gateway.
 After a few hours of shard relocation, everything was green again, and I just I was able to shutdown the first Canadian data node.

-That's what I launched the 2 other French nodes.
+That's when I launched the 2 other French nodes.
 They only knew about each other and the *gateway* node.
 They did not know anything about the Canadian ones, but it worked like a charm.

-If for some reasons you can't expose your new Elasticsearch cluster, what you can do is adding a http only node you will use as a bridge.
-Just ensure it can communicate with both clusters by adding 1 IPs of each of their nodes, it works quite well, even with 1 public and 1 private subnets.
+If for some reason you can't expose your new Elasticsearch cluster, what you can do is add a http only node, you will use as a bridge.
+Just ensure it can communicate with both clusters by adding 1 IP of each of their nodes, it works quite well, even with 1 public and 1 private subnet.
 This gateway provides another advantage: you don't need to update your clusters configuration to make them discover each other.

 Once again, it took a few hours to relocate the shards within the cluster, but it was still working like a charm, getting his load of reads and writes from the application.